QuantEcon/lecture-python-advanced.myst/lectures/BCG_complete_mkts.md

 #### Asset markets

-At time $0$, consumers trade the following assets with each other and with firms:
+At time $0$, consumers trade the following assets with  other consumers and with firms:

-- equity issued by firms
+- equities (also known as stocks) issued by firms
 - one-period Arrow securities that pay one unit of consumption at time
   $1$ when the shock $\epsilon$ assumes a particular value

-Later, we’ll allow the firm to issue bonds in addition to equity, but not now.
+Later, we’ll allow the firm to issue bonds too, but not now.

 ### Objects appearing in a competitive equilibrium